Stress arrives uninvited. Slams the door. Takes over the room.

 Do it daily.
 Grooves form.
 Neural pathways shift.
 You start defaulting to possibility instead of panic.

 Tangent: I once caught myself spiraling about a delayed project.
-Told myself I'd ruined everything.
+I told myself I'd ruined everything.
 Paused.
-Reframed: "This is feedback.
-What Can I learn and fix it right now? " Sent one clarifying email.
+Re-framed: "This is feedback."
+What can I learn and fix right now? " Sent one clarifying email.
 Felt the shift instantly.
 Small.
 Powerful.

 Pillar Two: Move the Body—Physiology First